What Is Spinal Stenosis?

 Schedule a Spinal Stenosis Consultation

 Spinal stenosis surgery, especially in the lumbar spine, can often be performed through a minimally invasive approach.
-The neurosurgeons at the Texas Spine & Neurosurgery Center have performed more minimally invasive spine surgeries than any other spine surgeons in the greater Houston area.
+The neurosurgeons at the Texas Spine & Neurosurgery Center have performed more minimally invasive lumbar surgeries than any other spine surgeons in the Greater Houston Area.
 Minimally invasive surgery allows for smaller incisions, less post-operative pain, short hospitalizations, and quicker recoveries.
 Schedule a consultation with our minimally invasive spine specialists today by calling (281) 313-0031.